kaygike/kaygike.github.io/index.md

 split and tag flac file via cuesheet

-> note: requires cuesheet.sh, trash-cli to delete pregap file, and no more than 1 flac file and 1 cue file in directory
+> requires cuesheet.sh, trash-cli to delete pregap file, and no more than 1 flac file and 1 cue file in directory

 ```bash
 $ shnsplit -f *.cue -t %n_%t -o flac *.flac; if [ -f "00_pregap.flac" ]; then trash 00_pregap.flac; fi; cuetag.sh *.cue [0-9]*.flac